-The Bureau has determined that this Proposed Rule would not impose any new recordkeeping, reporting, or disclosure requirements on covered entities or members of the public that would constitute collections of information requiring approval under the Paperwork Reduction Act, 44 U.S.C.
+The Bureau has determined that this Proposed Rule would not impose any new recordkeeping, reporting, or disclosure requirements on covered Start Printed Page 18917entities or members of the public that would constitute collections of information requiring approval under the Paperwork Reduction Act, 44 U.S.C.
 3501 et seq.

 For the reasons set forth in the preamble, the Bureau proposes to amend 12 CFR Part 1090, Subpart B, to read as follows:

 PART 1090—DEFINING LARGER PARTICIPANTS OF CERTAIN CONSUMER FINANCIAL PRODUCT AND SERVICE MARKETS